-length of time that an offence under the ATA may take to reach to trial.
-No further amendments have been made to the ATA.
+Time FATF 40+9 Rat- ing Summary of Factors for Rating Recommended Actions Actions Undertaken by The Bahamas No further amendments have been made to the ATA.
 The Special Anti-Terrorism Unit was established on 7 th August, 2007 and is led by a Detective Assistant.
-No further amendments have been made to the ATA.
 SR.IV Suspicious transaction reporting С This Recommendation is fully observed.
 SR.V International cooperation LC The reciprocity requirement could hinder international cooperation.
-The SCB does not have powers to conduct inquiries on behalf of foreign counterparts. • The legislation for the SCB should be fast tracked to allow for stronger information gathering powers.
+The SCB does not have powers to conduct inquiries on behalf of foreign counterparts.
+The legislation for the SCB should be fast tracked to allow for stronger information gathering powers.
 The SCB may also wish to establish MOUs for the sharing of information with overseas counterparts.
 The SCB submitted an application to the IOSCO MOU, on May 23, 2008.
-At the IOSCO 2009 conference it was announced that the SC was eligible to sign Appendix B of the MOU The SC has taken the steps necessary to finalize this process and on June 14, 2012 submitted a re-application to become a Signatory A to the IOSCO MMOU SR.VI AML requirements for money and value transfer services LC No requirement for money value transfer service operators to maintain a current list of their agents which must be made available to the designated authority. • MVT service operators should be required to maintain a current list of their agents, which must be made available to the designated authority.
-The Bahamas should implement the amendments to the legal framework as soon as possible to bring about full compliance with SR VI.
+At the IOSCO 2009 conference it was announced that the SC was eligible to sign Appendix B of the MOU The SC has taken the steps necessary to finalize this process and on June 14, 2012 submitted a re-application to become a Signatory A to the IOSCO MMOU.
+The SCB signed on Appendix A of the IOSCO MMOU SR.VI AML requirements for money and value transfer services LC No requirement for money value transfer service operators to maintain a current list of their agents which must be made available to the designated authority.
+MVT service operators should be required to maintain a current list of their agents, which must be made available to the designated authority.
+The Bahamas should implement the amendments to the legal framework as soon as possible to bring about full compliance with SR VI. in December 2012.
 The Banks and Trust Companies (Money Transmission Business) Regulations, 2008 [S.I.
 No. 30 of 2008] requires persons acting as Money Transmission Agents on behalf of a Money Transmission Service Provider to register with CBB.